Funding source: Newton Fund under the responsibility of the Department for Business, Energy and Industrial Strategy (BEIS).

 Building Capacity in Collaborative Research on Complexity and Economic Development.

 NAF2R2\100097 Two-Year £63,300.00

-Economic development is a complex phenomenon.
-In recent years, macro models representing the economy as a complex system have emerged.
-Such models are contributing to understand the economy as the result of interactions between heterogeneous agents, which, may lead to a financial crisis.
-Such models help to investigate economic development and the structural changes that accompany development processes.
-This project seeks to establish a long-term research network between UK and Brazilian to advance on the study of the complex relations between structural changes and development using computational models.
-The network will build on past collaborations between SPRU-Sussex and NeX-UFPR(Nucleo of Economics and Complexity).
-The network’s goals include: transfer of knowledge/skills on state of the art economic modelling; training of Brazilian researchers on computational modelling; establishment of working groups across the UK and Brazil; development of grant proposal to fund research on the interaction between economic development and the SDG.
+This project seeks to establish a long-term research network between UK and Brazilian scholars to advance on the study of the complex relations between structural changes and development using computational models.
+The network will build on past collaborations between the Science Policy Research Unit (SPRU) at the University of Sussex Business School and NeX-UFPR (Nucleo of Economics and Complexity at the Federal University of Parana).
+The network’s goals include: knowledge exchange on state of the art on economic modelling; of complex systems training of Brazilian and Latin American researchers on computational modelling; establishment of working groups across the UK and Brazil; development of grant proposal to fund research on the interaction between economic development and the SDG.

 Dr Fernando Ramalho Martins, Universidade Estadual Paulista

 Labour and Capital mobility in the XXI century: a comparative analysis of the impact upon workers in the automotive and shipping industries.